The FTX Collapse Litigation

-The Hoda Law Firm is currently the lead counsel to a putative class of depositors who lost their money in the collapse of FTX US.
+The Hoda Law Firm is counsel to a putative class of depositors who lost their money in the FTX collapse.
 The case is Pierce v.
-Bankman-Fried, et al., Case No. 22-07444 (N.D.
+Bankman-Fried, et al., Case No. 22-cv-07444 (N.D.
 Cal.).

 What are the claims in the case?